-- a proposition.
-"I think/suggest/believe/consider it probable that she slapped him" - a comment that someone else interprets as suggesting, inferring or indicating a proposition (there could be varying levels of confidence that the inference is valid)

-"He said that she hurt his arm and I think he meant that she slapped him" - a hypothesis "He could have slapped himself" - merely a suggestion "I don't know.
+- an allegation.
+"She slapped me" - a witnessed account.
+"I saw her slap him" - a proposition.
+"I think that she slapped him" - a comment that someone else interprets as suggesting, inferring or indicating a proposition (there could be varying levels of confidence that the inference is valid) "He said that she hurt his arm and I think he meant that she slapped him" a bypothesis "He could have slapped himself" - a hypothesis "He could have slapped himself" - merely a suggestion "I don't know.
 Perhaps she slapped him"